 Forgiveness and Forgetting

-It isn’t easy to forget and forgive, even when you feel wronged.
-First, you have to admit your mistakes and explain the reasons.
+Forgiveness and forgetting it isn’t easy to forget and forgive, even when you feel wronged.
+First, you have to admit your mistakes.
 Forgiveness is the act of choosing forgiveness, and forgetting is the process to eliminate the causes of your past mistakes.

 Forgiveness, and forgetting with Sandy Freese